lcaprini/mobile-app-distribution/README.md

   * [Synopsis](#synopsis-serve)

 ## What is "Distribute"?
 Mobile App Distribution is a command line tool for distributing a Cordova mobile app over FTP to allow its download over the air.
 It also have many command for icons and splashes generation, a local server creation, and so on.
+Add support for distributing a Angular 2+ app over FTP to allow its download over the air and FTP/SFTP server deploy;

 ## Installation
 To make `distribute` command line available in your system you'll need to install [Mobile App Distribution](https://github.com/lcaprini/mobile-app-distribution) globally first.
 You can do that with the following command: